-Maggie Dailey Ice Skating Ribbon: If you can brave the cold, Maggie Dailey is such a fun spot for ice skating downtown!
+If you can brave the cold, Maggie Daley park’s skating “ribbon” is such a fun spot for ice skating downtown!
 You get great views of the skyline, too!

 Chicago Valentine’s Day Restaurants–Best Dinner Spots:

-Tango Sur: One of the most romantic restaurants in Chicago in my opinion!
+One of the most romantic restaurants in Chicago in my opinion!
 It’s BYOB Argentinian.
 SO good and very budget-friendly.
+(The portions are HUGE!)
 They don’t take resos, so be prepared to wait!
 Luckily, they have a back waiting room where you can pop open your wine!

-Club Lucky: Our go-to Italian spot.
-It’s an old-school diner that serves up home cooked Italian dishes.
-We love sitting at the bar and it’s worth the wait to snag a spot, but if you’d like a table, they have cozy booths in the front and in the back!
+One of our favorite neighborhood spots.
+Club Lucky is an old-school diner that serves up home-cooked Italian American dishes.
+We love sitting at the bar and it’s worth the wait to snag a spot, but if you’d like a table, they have cozy booths in the front, and a huge dining room in the back.
+It gets BUSY!

-BLVD: A super swanky supper club with an old Hollywood vibe.
-Definitely go for the steak here too–they serve it with a bunch of different seasoning salts and it’s one of the coolest experiences.
-If you want something out of the ordinary in terms of your dinner experience, this is it!
+A super swanky supper club with an old Hollywood vibe.
+Definitely go for the steak here too–they serve it with a bunch of different seasoning salts, and it’s one of the coolest experiences.
+If you want something out of the ordinary in terms of your dining experience, this is it!
 You feel like a movie star!

-Gemini Bistro: I lived across the street for years (look across the street above the bar–see the middle apartment unit?
+I lived across the street for years (look across the street above the bar–see the middle apartment unit?
 That was my window.
 Haha!) and it’s always been one of my favorites.
 They recently revamped it and it’s absolutely beautiful inside.
 They also make the best sidecars!
-You can’t go wrong with the steak frites or shortrib ravioli.
-Go to Barrelhouse Flat after–it’s just a short Uber up the road!
+You can’t go wrong with the steak frites!

-The Rosebud: If you like old school Italian, you can’t get more classic than Rosebud in Little Italy!
+If you like old school Italian, you can’t get more classic than Rosebud in Little Italy!
 (They have other locations in the city too!)

-Eddie V’s Lounge: Sometimes, you just want a classic steakhouse experience, you know?
+Sometimes, you just want a classic steakhouse experience, you know?
 We love Eddie V’s lounge!
 Their booths are super cozy and the service is wonderful.
-Neal loves their oysters and the steak is really great (this sounds weird but I hate when a lot of steakhouses char it on the outside–they don’t do that here!)
-Make sure you order the Bananas Foster for dessert!
+Neal loves their oysters and the steak is really great (this sounds weird, but I hate when a lot of steakhouses char it on the outside–they don’t do that here!)
+Make sure you order the bananas Foster for dessert!
 It’s a great way to end a day of shopping on Michigan Ave!

 Chicago Valentine’s Day Drinks–Best places to go for cocktails:

-Margeaux Brasserie: The Waldorf’s new french-inspired bar is drop dead gorgeous, ultra romantic, and our favorite place in the Gold Coast to grab a nightcap.
+The Waldorf’s new french-inspired bar is drop-dead gorgeous, ultra-romantic, and our favorite place in the Gold Coast to grab a nightcap.
 Split some frites, too!
 If you’re hungry, their duck wings l’orange are so good.
 (And I don’t even like duck!)
 I promise I’m not just biased because we got engaged in the circle drive! 🤣

-The Up Room at Hotel Robey: One of my favorite favorite places in the city.
+One of my favorite, favorite places in the city.
 The Robey’s Up Room offers a truly unique skyline view and one of the only ones you can get from the West Side!
 Their cocktails are always great, too.

-DrumBar: If you want romance with a buzzing atmosphere and a great city view, DrumBar can’t be beat!
+If you want downtown romance with a buzzing atmosphere and a great city view, DrumBar can’t be beaten!

-Scofflaw: Want great cocktails and romantic ambience without all the fuss?
+Want great cocktails and romantic ambiance without all the fuss?
 Scofflaw in Logan Square will be your new go-to!
-It’s part cocktail bar, part dive bar, with a fireplace and lot’s of little nooks to cozy up in.
+It’s part cocktail bar, part dive bar, with a fireplace and lots of little nooks to cozy up in.

-The California Clipper: If you want more lively action than romantic vibes, you’ll love the atmosphere of this cocktail lounge in Humboldt Park.
-You’ll feel like you’ve stepped into the 1930’s, with awesome live music and great old-school cocktails.
-It is busy, so make sure to bring cash (they don’t take cards) and get there early for any chance at scoring a table!
+If you want more lively action than romantic vibes, you’ll love the atmosphere of this cocktail lounge in Humboldt Park.
+You’ll feel like you’ve stepped into the 1930s, with awesome live music and great old-school cocktails.
+It is busy, and make sure to bring cash (they don’t take cards) and get there early for any chance at scoring a table!
 (And make sure you bring a warm coat, there is often a line outside, but I promise it’s worth the wait!)